1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

-Mr. Murphy has been named a Georgia “Super Lawyer” in Business Litigation and Intellectual Property Litigation by Super Lawyers magazine for several years, most recently in 2017 for Intellectual Property Litigation.
-He has also been recognized in the 2012 edition of The Best Lawyers in America® for Patent Litigation and in 2018 and the five years immediately preceding, he was recognized for Commercial Litigation and Intellectual Property Litigation.
+Mr. Murphy has been named a Georgia “Super Lawyer” in Business Litigation and Intellectual Property Litigation by Super Lawyers magazine for several years, most recently in 2019 and 2020 for Intellectual Property Litigation.
+He has also been recognized in the 2012 edition of The Best Lawyers in America® for Patent Litigation and in 2019 and the six years immediately preceding, he was recognized for Commercial Litigation, Intellectual Property Litigation, and Patent Litigation and in 2020, 2021, 2022 and 2023, he was recognized for Commercial Litigation, Intellectual Property Litigation, Patent Litigation, and Mass Tort Litigation/Class Actions - Defendants.
 Mr. Murphy is listed in the 2017 and the eight years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 He has been recognized as a 2015 "Legal Elite" for General Practice/Trial Law by Georgia Trend magazine.
 Mr. Murphy is also recognized as one of the top business litigators in the nation by a 2009 Corporate Counsel Edition of Super Lawyers magazine.
 He is AV® rated by Martindale-Hubbell.*

 Successfully represented major investors in New York based entertainment company to break board deadlock and ultimately obtain control to compel the sale of the company.